All Episodes

 One is that the Senate's trying to push this thing through without senators having a chance to read the whole thing.

-They're trying to move a procedural vote forward uh to get debate going, or get a vote going without debate on this uh uh much because it's there's there's so much in it that uh is confusing and and I mean six hundred pages a lot of things, and a lot of people are upset that anybody would sign a bill that they haven't read, even though that's more common than than people know.
+They're trying to move a procedural vote forward to get debate going or get a vote going without debate on this much because there's so much in it that is confusing.

 Well, a couple of things.

-First, we're we're still in negotiations on this, but uh fact is folks are gonna have time to read this, and they're gonna have the time to look at the fine print.
+First, we're still in negotiations on this, but the fact is, folks are going to have time to read this, and they're going to have time to look at the fine print.

-The other thing is you got to keep in mind one of the guys who's leading the charge on the Senate side is John Kyle, who himself has been skeptical of of immigration reform in some senses.
+The other thing is, you've got to keep in mind one of the guys who's leading the charge on the Senate side is John Kyle, who himself has been skeptical of immigration reform in some senses.

-So I think for conservatives, they ought to feel a certain level of comfort that a guy who has has been with them, and let's face it, John Kyle is not the kind of guy who who ever backs away from principle.
+So I think for conservatives, they ought to feel a certain level of comfort that a guy who has been with them, and let's face it, John Kyle is not the kind of guy who ever backs away from principles.

 So this is the kind of thing that ought to be inspiring confidence.

-Well, uh I look, politics perception, you you uh you care about what public opinion is on this, and I don't have anything other than anecdotal evidence, but uh there's a significant amount of it.
+And I don't have anything other than anecdotal evidence, but there's a significant amount of it.

 And it goes like this.

-Well, not evidence, uh but a significant uh amount of of anecdotal uh discussion about it.
+Well, not evidence, but a significant amount of anecdotal discussion about it.

-And a lot of people say John Cowell's a great guy, but uh they're not they're not being you know convinced by this because the Republicans have a history of caving to Democrats, even when the Republicans run the show.
+And a lot of people say, John Kyle's a great guy, but they're not being convinced by this because the Republicans have a history of caving to Democrats, even when the Republicans run the show.

-Number one, uh Democrats like there's plenty of democratic opposition to this, including by unions.
+Number one, Democrats, there's plenty of Democratic opposition to this, including by unions.

-Uh number two, the one of the frustrations we have is that no matter what we do, we got our own guys shooting arrows at us, not giving the president credit for having spent more money on border security than any anybody before, having acknowledged that the 1986 bill, Simpson Mazzoli signed by President Reagan, did have amnesty.
+Number two, one of the frustrations we have is that no matter what we do, we got our own guys shooting arrows at us, not giving the president credit for having spent more money on border security than anybody before, having acknowledged that the 1986 bill, Simpson Mazzoli, signed by President Reagan, did have amnesty.

 What's amnesty?